 This led Department of Education Secretary, Betsy DeVos to say that “This country is in a student achievement crisis, and over the past decade it has continued to worsen, especially for our most vulnerable students,”

-Progressive education’s academic elites continue to fail the most disadvantaged with innovation in education that promises to provide a better education for students, the latest of which has been Common Core.
+Progressive education’s academic elites continue to fail the most disadvantaged with innovation in education that promises to provide a better education for students.
+The latest of of these innovations has been Common Core.

 Both the Nation’s Report Card and the ACT College Readiness Benchmarks average scores of students from public, charter, private, and parochial schools.
 If you dig into the data from the Report Card, you will find that independent and Catholic school students do perform at a significantly higher level than students from public and charter schools, but that is no surprise.
 The demographic of students in private and parochial education is likely one more apt to succeed because of their social and cultural advantage.